There’s often a common theme to the conversations about work I have with lots of people who have a job and receive a salary.

 I treat myself well

 My home life is just as important as my work life.
-My working day stops at around 5pm unless I have an evening networking meeting and my time with my partner is pretty much sacred.
+My working day stops at around 5pm unless I have an evening networking meeting because my time with my partner is pretty much sacred.

-I eat healthily and stay fit.
+I also eat healthily and stay fit.
 For me, both these things are vital for feeling good about myself and having a positive attitude.

 What about you?